qiskit-community/qiskit-dynamics/docs/userguide/how_to_use_jax.rst

 3.1 Just-in-time compiling a parameterized simulation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+"Just-in-time compiling" a function means to compile it at run time.
+Just-in-time compilation
+incurs an initial cost associated with the construction of the compiled function,
+but subsequent calls to the function will generally be faster than the uncompiled version.
-Just-in-time compilation is performed using the ``jax.jit`` function.
+In JAX, just-in-time compilation is performed using the ``jax.jit`` function,
+which transforms a JAX-compatible function into optimized code using
+`XLA <https://www.tensorflow.org/xla>`__.
+We demonstrate here how, using the JAX backend,
+functions built using Qiskit Dynamics can be
+just-in-time compiled, resulting in faster simulation times.

 For convenience, the ``dispatch.wrap`` function can be used to transform
 ``jax.jit`` to also work on functions that have ``Array`` objects as
 inputs and outputs.